sassafrastech/gather-docs/_includes/faqs/technical.md

 #### Can we self-host our own Gather instance?

-Gather is [open source](https://github.com/sassafrastech/gather) so anyone is free to setup their own instance.
-This is not something that [Sassafras](https://sassafras.coop) will be selling support services around, however.
+Gather is [open source](https://github.com/gather-community/gather) so anyone is free to setup their own instance.

 Self-hosting is also not likely to be a cost-saving measure once you consider the value of your members' time.
 Maintaining an active, complex web application takes a lot of time and expertise.